Arne-RFA/RfaRmmTools/README.md

 ## Use Cases
 We will create GPOs and other global configurations that may require name changes over time.
-For these global configs, we will use a generic name, defined HERE in this file.
+For these global configs, we will use a generic name, defined in the PSM1 file.

 ## Handling
 We will point all generic names to their equivalent vendor-name conterparts.